-A quick and easy hamburger squash casserole in a skillet recipe that cooks up in no time.
+This quick and easy ground beef and squash skillet recipe will cook up in no time.
 It's a great alternative to fast food takeout on busy nights.

 I'm always looking for fast dishes to make my family for dinner.
 This is especially true in the warmer weather when I want to get outside after working all day.